ELF-Lab/OjibweCG/documentation/01_overview.md

 1. What is the disambiguation doing for the corpus?
 2. What is disambiguation doing for dependency parsing?
-3. What are the other uses of disambigation?
+3. What are the other uses of disambiguation?

 #### Disambiguation for the Ojibwe corpus
 The first purpose of disambiguation in this project is to make the Ojibwe corpus consistent and reliable.
-The corpus is not only a collection of example sentences; it is a databse that should be searchable at the level of morphological annotation.
+The corpus is not only a collection of example sentences; it is a database that should be searchable at the level of morphological annotation.
 Since the FST always outputs all possible analyses for a given word, leaving those analyses unresolved would mean the corpus is full of unwanted ambiguities.
 For example, a single word could be tagged as both animate and inanimate, or as both a noun and a verb.
 Disambiguation ensures that each word that can be resolved in context has a single, context-appropriate analysis.

 One thing to keep in mind is that it might not always be possible to disambiguate each word even in context, just like in the classic English example *We saw her duck*.
-Here, *duck* could be morphologically parsed as a noun and as a verb, and we would not be able to disambiguate it based on context.
+Here, *duck* could be morphologically parsed as a noun and as a verb, and we would not be able to disambiguate it purely based on morphological context.

 Ojibwe contains similar cases.
 For example, the word *ikwewan* can be parsed as either: